lanl-ansi/Juniper.jl/README.md

 ```

-As this solver is a NLP solver you should have at least one `NLconstraint` or `NLobjective`.
+This solver is a NLP solver therefore you should have at least one `NLconstraint` or `NLobjective`.

 # Configuration